-Student Government Association: NYIT's Student Government Association (SGA) is the official voice of the student body.
+Student Government Association: New York Tech's Student Government Association (SGA) is the official voice of the student body.
 The SGA advocates on behalf of student interests-academic, cultural, and social.

 Graduate Student Association: This group serves as the governing body and official voice of graduate students.
-They provide academic and social programming to connect graduate students to the NYIT community.
+They provide academic and social programming to connect graduate students to the New York Tech community.

-Special-Interest Groups: Each campus and its student government offer participation and membership in special-interest clubs, such as the International Student Association, Law Society, Queer Society and PRIDE group, American Institute of Architecture Students, National Society of Black Engineers, Colleges Against Cancer, and Behavioral Science Club.
+Special-Interest Groups: Each campus and its student government offer participation and membership in special-interest clubs, such as the International Student Association, Law Society, PRIDE group, American Institute of Architecture Students, National Society of Black

+Engineers, Colleges Against Cancer, and Behavioral Science Club.

-Social Organizations: Fraternities and sororities play an active role in the student activities program at NYIT.
-Membership emphasis is placed on leadership, friendship, creativity, academic excellence, philanthropic endeavors, and responsibility through social and service projects.
+Social Organizations: Fraternities and sororities play an active role in the student activities program at New York Tech.
+Emphasis is placed on leadership, friendship, creativity, academic excellence, philanthropic endeavors, and responsibility through social and service projects.